stephankistmann/ewally/README.md

 ## Tests

-To run tests simply run the command "yarn test" on the command line
+To run tests simply run the command line "yarn test" in the terminal